BitLocker: Other concerns

-Starting with Windows 8 and Windows Server 2012, Microsoft removed the Elephant Diffuser from the BitLocker scheme for no declared reason.
+Starting with Windows 8 and Windows Server 2012, Microsoft removed the Elephant Diffuser from the BitLocker scheme.
 Dan Rosendorf's research shows that removing the Elephant Diffuser had an "undeniably negative impact" on the security of BitLocker encryption against a targeted attack.
 Microsoft later cited performance concerns, and noncompliance with the Federal Information Processing Standards (FIPS), to justify the diffuser's removal.
 Starting with Windows 10 version 1511, however, Microsoft added a new FIPS-compliant XTS-AES encryption algorithm to BitLocker.

 Starting with Windows 10 version 1803, Microsoft added a new feature called "Kernel Direct Memory access (DMA) Protection" to BitLocker, to protect against DMA attacks via Thunderbolt 3 ports.
 "Kernel Direct Memory access (DMA) Protection" only protects against attacks through Thunderbolt.
 Direct Memory Access is also possible through PCI Express.
 In this type of attack an attacker would connect a malicious PCI Express Device, which can in turn write directly to the memory and bypass the Windows login.
-To protect again this type of attack, Microsoft introduced "Virtualization-based Security".
+To protect against this type of attack, Microsoft introduced "Virtualization-based Security".

+Related security vulnerabilities

+ROCA

 In October 2017, it was reported that a flaw enabled private keys to be inferred from public keys, which could allow an attacker to bypass BitLocker encryption when an affected TPM chip is used.
-The flaw is the Return of Coppersmith's Attack or ROCA vulnerability which is in a code library developed by Infineon and had been in widespread use in security products such as smartcards and TPMs.
+The flaw is the Return of Coppersmith's Attack (ROCA) vulnerability which is in a code library developed by Infineon and had been in widespread use in security products such as smartcards and TPMs.

 Microsoft released an updated version of the firmware for Infineon TPM chips that fixes the flaw via Windows Update.

+YellowKey

+In May 2026, a security researcher, operating under the "Chaotic Eclipse" pseudonym, disclosed a method of bypassing BitLocker, which he dubbed YellowKey.
+This vulnerability, now officially acknowledged as CVE-2026-45585, affects only Windows 11, Windows Server 2022, and Windows Server 2025.
+The older Windows 10 remains unaffected.

+Microsoft released a mitigation for this threat on 22 May, and promised a fix in the June 2026 update, but did not take kindly to its exposure.
+The company threatened legal action against Chaotic Eclipse for uncoordinated disclosure of the vulnerability, deleted his GitHub repositories demonstrating the vulnerability, and suspended his GitHub account.